franckley/Vulnerabitlity-Assessment-Report/README.md

 - **Auditing:** Mechanisms to track and log access.
 - **Encryption:** Use TLS for data in motion instead of SSL.
 - **IP Allow-Listing:** Restrict access to corporate offices, preventing random internet users from connecting to the database.

----

-Is there a particular section you would like to delve into more deeply, or any specific part that requires further clarification?